What is Cluster Feeding?

 Boobs, the original pacifier

 It may be easier for dad to comfort baby if your baby can't see or smell you (or your boobs) in the room.
-It may also help if your baby is wrapped in a shirt you wore the day before or if you drape the shirt over dad's shoulder and have baby rest against it.
-Dad and baby need to work together and find their own rhythm, and after a good feeding, should be left for a bit of time to do so.
+It may also help if your baby is wrapped in a shirt you wore the day before or if you drape it over dad's shoulder and have the baby rest against it.
+Dad and baby need to work together and find their rhythm; after a good feeding, they should be left for a bit to do so.